 You are invited to join us for our next season of Shakespeare & Friends Aloud!
-In addition to reading the works of Shakespeare, we’ll also be covering his friends and contemporaries, like Christopher Marlow, John Fletcher, Thomas Kyd, and others.
+In addition to reading the works of Shakespeare, we’ll also be covering his friends and contemporaries, like Christopher Marlowe, John Fletcher, Thomas Kyd, and others.
 Community members are warmly invited to participate as readers or as audience members using the Zoom videoconferencing platform.

 To participate in the next reading, register below.

 After registering, check your email inbox for a confirmation email with the Zoom invitation link, as well as information about choosing your character (optional).
 You’ll also receive a reminder email before the event.
 Then click the Zoom invitation link at 4:00 p.m.
 PT on the day of the reading to join fellow Shakespeare fans on Zoom.